 Putting Pottery on the Fireplace

-The fireplace used to be the center of the home.
+The fireplace used to be the center of the home but nowadays it tends to be the televison which most people choose to showcase on a range of different designer tv stands.
 The hearth was where people cooked food.
 It was also the source of warmth for many centuries.
 Modern life has removed the need for a fireplace, but there is still something romantic about sitting in front of a mantle and roasting marshmallows.
 Some people may even use the device for hot air popping.
 The top of essex fireplaces, which the owners often refer to as a mantle, is often used to store decorations.
 Sometimes these decorations include pottery.
 If someone put pottery above their fireplace, they need to know how to display it.

 There Are Not as Many Restrictions As There Might Be